DesktopECHO/xWSL/README.md

 * When you log out of a desktop session, the entire xWSL instance is restarted, the equivalent of an instant clean-boot at every login.
 * xWSL should work fine with an X Server instead of xRDP.
 The file **/etc/profile.d/xWSL.sh** contains WSL-centric environment variables that may need adjustment, such as LIBGL_ALWAYS_INDIRECT.
 * WSL1 Doesn't work with PolicyKit.
 Enabled gksu for apps needing elevated rights (Synaptic, root console)
-* Rebuilt xrdp 0.9.13 thanks to Sergey Dryabzhinsky @ http://packages.rusoft.ru/ppa/rusoft/xrdp/
 * [Apt-fast](https://github.com/ilikenwf/apt-fast) added to improve download speed and reliability.
-* Mozilla Seamonkey included as a stable browser that's kept up to date via apt.
+* Mozilla Seamonkey and Falkon (Chromium-based) browsers included.
 Current versions of Chrome / Firefox do not work in WSL1.
 * Installed image consumes approximately 2.6 GB of disk space
-* XFCE uses the Plata (light or dark) theme and Windows fonts (Segoe UI / Cascadia Code)
+* XFCE uses the Plata theme, Papirus icon theme and Windows fonts (Segoe UI / Cascadia Code)
 * This is a basic installation of XFCE to save bandwidth.
 If you want the complete XFCE Desktop environment run `sudo apt-get install xubuntu-desktop`
 * Uninstaller is located in the root of xWSL folder, **'Uninstall xWSL.cmd'** - Make sure you **'Run As Administrator'** to ensure removal of the scheduled task and firewall rules